multisynq/synchronizer-ha/DOCS.md

 ## About

-Multisynq Synchronizer is a DePIN (Decentralized Physical Infrastructure Networks) node that allows you to participate in distributed computing networks and earn rewards.
+Multisynq Synchronizer is a DePIN (Decentralized Physical Infrastructure Network) node that allows you to participate in the network and earn rewards.
 This Home Assistant add-on makes it easy to run a Multisynq Synchronizer directly from your Home Assistant instance.

 ### Features

 - Easy setup through Home Assistant UI
 - Automatic configuration management
-- Web interface for monitoring (port 3333)
-- Metrics endpoint for monitoring (port 9090)
 - Supports multiple architectures (amd64, aarch64)

 ## Installation